strangebit/RawAccelProfileSwitcher/rawaccel-switch-doc/guide.md

-If you'd prefer to be able to type `rawaccel quake`, as I do, rather than the slightly more cumbersome `rawaccel-switch quake`, you will need to follow a different set of installation instructions, and then slightly tweak the source code of the Batch file by yourself.
+If you'd prefer to be able to type `rawaccel quake`, as I do, rather than the slightly more cumbersome `rawaccel-switch quake`, you will need to follow a different set of installation instructions, and then slightly tweak the source code of the Batch script by yourself.

 Alternatively, you can simply rename `rawaccel-switch.cmd` to something else that is more simple, like `raps.cmd`, and then you will be able to